 Turn sight word practice into a game!

-As some of you may know I homeschool my sons and a friend’s children.
-I have worked with children over 15 years and love every minute of it.
-Over the years I have found new fun ways to teach my children that I would like to share with you.
+As some of you may know I have worked with children for over 15 years and homeschool my own.
+Over the years, I have found new fun ways to teach my children and I would like to share these activities with you.

 GO FISH AND MEMORY- These are easy fun games they always want to play (sight words or not).
-You can print off 2 copies and cut out to play these games.
+I have two FREE printables for you guys at the bottom of this post. (one set for Pre-K and one set for Kindergarten) Print off 2 copies and cut out to play these games.
 Laminate the words for them to last longer.
 Also, use these cards to hide around the house for your little ones to find them and read the ones they find.

 SIGHT WORD ROLL- You will need a blank dice to write some sight words on.
 Then your child will roll that dice, whatever word they roll they will write down.
 They will see whichever word gets rolled five times first.